It took a few attempts, but I finally landed on just the right texture and flavor for a beautiful “naked” wedding cake, one with no dairy.

 Back to basics

 The first attempt was my mother’s standard yellow cake with a little extra vanilla to bump up the flavor.
 I used a vegan margarine, but all I could find in my regular market was the whipped version, so I carefully weighed it before adding to the recipe thinking that was all I needed to do.
-I used soy milk in place of the milk.
+I used soy milk in place of the dairy milk.

 “All the practice cakes did not go to waste.
 One cake was happily consumed by some musicians who were staying with us during our local music festival.
-The rest was boxed up and sent to our drop-in center for dessert at one lunch time.
+The rest was boxed up and sent to our drop-in center for dessert one lunch time.
 A couple of pieces were consumed in house…”

 When the cake was done, it was really moist, more moist than usual, but it did not rise properly.
 It was heavy.
 Two days later, it actually tasted better, but the texture was dense and grainy.
 Not a good wedding cake candidate, and it didn’t taste like my mother’s cake.